-Originally budgeted at $7.3 billion, the Tokyo Olympics will likely cost closer to $25 billion, according to a report released by the federal Board of Audit in October 2018.
+Originally budgeted at $7.3 billion, the Tokyo Olympics were on track to cost closer to $25 billion, even before the pandemic hit, according to a report released by the federal Board of Audit in October 2018.
 Meanwhile, the former head of the Japanese Olympic Committee, Tsunekazu Takeda, resigned in 2019 amid accusations that the bid committee had paid bribes of around $2 million to guarantee the IOC would choose Tokyo to host the 2020 Olympics.

 反五輪の会 (Hangorin no Kai) is a collective that opposes the 2020 Games.
 Its name translates to Anti-Olympic Group.
 Hangorin no Kai has played a leading role in forging transnational connections among anti-Olympic groups, with representatives having visited Rio de Janeiro, Pyeongchang, and Paris.
 The collective also launched the Anti-Olympic Arts Council and the Planetary No Olympics Network, two platforms that have emphasized and strengthened transnational links.
 Known for its creative art interventions, Hangorin no Kai grounds its work in lived experiences, in areas ranging from homelessness and disability struggles.